Have you seen this little toy

 Doesn't matter where you are,

-Where you go or where you've been
+Where you go or when you been

 Well, there's still no guarantee